jopamo/musl-bsd/README.md

 **musl-bsd** is a lightweight compatibility library that provides BSD-style functionality and macros for systems using [musl libc](https://musl.libc.org/).
 It includes portable implementations of common BSD APIs such as `fts(3)` and `obstack(3)`, along with supporting headers like `queue.h`, `tree.h`, and `cdefs.h`.

-This project is useful when porting BSD-licensed software or building legacy Unix code on Linux systems using musl, such as Void Linux or Alpine.
+This project is useful when porting BSD-licensed software or building legacy Unix code on Linux systems using musl.

 ---